GSP747

 - Edit the file config.toml and change the title:

-- In the Linux shell, enter the commands below to commit the changes to the repository and trigger the Cloud Build pipeline:
+- Enter the commands below to commit the changes to the repository and trigger the Cloud Build pipeline:

 - Check the build history to see the status of the build: